uwidev/life-disciplines-projects/300 Resources/Projects.md

 For Projects, a Completion Criteria is a well-defined checklist that cumulate to a shift in the environment or creation of a deliverable.

-Well-Defined as in Requirements can be clearly answered `Yes` or `No` if they have been met.
+Well-Defined as in, requirements can be clearly answered `Yes` or `No` if they have been met.
 These Requirements should align with the Core.

-While there is not hard limit of Completion Criteria count, it should be noted that these are essentially groupings for [[Tasks|Tasks]].
-Having too much Completion Critera may hint at a Project that may take longer than 1 month; vice versa.
+While there is no hard limit of Completion Criteria count, it should be noted that these are essentially groupings for [[Tasks|Tasks]].
+Having too much Completion Criteria may hint at a project that may take longer than 1 month; vice versa.

 **All Projects should have Completion Criteria, but the Objective should come first.**